The happy tum

 - Marcel Proust

 Firstly there are the lies and deceit of the food industry as they try to dupe us into spending vast amounts of money on third-grade meals.
-The opinions of the many gurus out there often serve to confuse us further, though each of them often has a gem to be considered.
+The opinions of the many gurus out there often serve to confuse us further, though each of them may have a gem to be considered.

 Arrowhead mills claim that their puffed wheat is 100 percent whole grain.
 But one look at the ingredients tells you there is no fat, nor the vitamin E for which the grain is famous; it simply cannot be a 100% whole grain.
 The cereal has been doctored and humans had better beware.